Vocabulary/Appendix:

 Working Leads: implementing a sales quota, strategically following a process to reach opportunities, and documenting the results.
 Working leads is a critical part of any businesses success. (p.
 147.)

-Lucky Sales is the author of this solution article.
+Lucky is the author of this solution article.

 Did you find it helpful?